Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 docker compose --env-file ".cb.env" -f ".cb.docker-compose.yml" up -d
 ```

-This will run all the configured services, including PBS, signer and modules (if any).
+This will run all the configured services, including PBS, signer and commit modules (if any).

 The MEV-Boost server will be exposed at `pbs.port` from the config, `18550` in our example.
 You'll need to point your CL/Validator client to this port to be able to source blocks from the builder market.